 As with any government-backed process, there is a long list of regulatory rules and processes that lenders must abide by.
 This discourages some lenders and creates longer funding times, especially compared to conventional lenders or alternative online lenders.

-Either way, SBA loans are not quick loans, but they provide sustained funding at favorable terms and rates.
-Many alternative lenders may be able to provide lightning fast turnaround – sometimes providing funding in just a few days – but they aren't subject to the same regulations and will almost definitely have higher rates.
+Camberato and Espinosa said the SBA approval process can take between 60 and 120 days to complete.
+Many alternative lenders may be able to provide lightning-fast turnaround – sometimes providing funding in just a few days – but they aren't subject to the same regulations, and they will almost always charge higher interest rates.

 If your business experiences financial hardship, or you fall behind on payments for some reason, SBA loans have some flexible options to help you stay on your feet.
 Espinosa said companies may be eligible to defer payments or provide interest-only payments.